Dirty War: Overview

 The junta referred to their policy of suppressing opponents as the National Reorganization Process (Proceso de Reorganización Nacional).
 Argentine military and security forces also created paramilitary death squads, operating behind "fronts" as supposedly independent units.
 Argentina coordinated actions with other South American dictatorships during Operation Condor.
 Faced with increasing public opposition and severe economic problems, the military tried to regain popularity by occupying the disputed Falkland Islands.
-During the resulting Falklands War, the military government lost any remaining popularity after Argentina's defeat by Britain, forcing it to step aside in disgrace and allow for free elections to be held in late 1983.
+After their defeat to Britain in the Falklands War, the military government were forced to step aside in disgrace and allow for free elections to be held in late 1983.

 Restoration of democracy and trial of the juntas

-The democratic government of Raúl Alfonsín was elected to office in 1983.
-Alfonsín organized the National Commission on the Disappearance of Persons (Comisión Nacional sobre la Desaparición de Personas, CONADEP) to investigate crimes committed during the Dirty War, and heard testimony from hundreds of witnesses and began to build cases against offenders.
-The commission organized a tribunal to conduct a transparent prosecution of offenders, holding the Trial of the Juntas in 1985.
-Among the nearly 300 people prosecuted, many of the leading officers were charged, convicted and sentenced for their crimes.
+In the 1983 elections, the democratic government of Raúl Alfonsín claimed office.
+His government was sworn in on 10 December 1983 and the war came to an end.
+Alfonsín organised the National Commission on the Disappearance of Persons (Comisión Nacional sobre la Desaparición de Personas, CONADEP) to investigate crimes committed during the Dirty War, hearing testimony from hundreds of witnesses and developing to build cases against offenders.
+A tribunal was organised to conduct the prosecution of offenders, holding the Trial of the Juntas in 1985.
+Nearly 300 people were prosecuted, including many of the leading officers, who were convicted and sentenced for their crimes.

 The Argentine armed forces opposed subjecting more of its personnel to the trials, threatening the civilian leadership with another coup.
 In 1986, the military forced the passage of the Ley de Punto Final (Full Stop Law) in 1986, which "put a line" under previous actions and ended prosecutions for crimes committed by the National Reorganization Process.
 Fearing military uprisings, Argentina's first two presidents sentenced only the two top Dirty War former commanders.
 The Punto Final Law stated that military personnel involved in torture were doing their "jobs".
 In 1994, President Carlos Menem praised the military in their "fight against subversion".